-MSc Molecular Cell Biology with Bioinnovation In the case of student achieving the aggregate of 50% at the first attempt but failing a module of 5/10 credits, such students can repeat at most 10 credits at the Autumn Supplemental examinations.
-Postgraduate Certificate in Molecular Cell Biology with Bioinnovation Exit Awards: Postgraduate Certificate in Molecular Cell Biology: Students passing modules to the value of at least 30 credits (including ML6004, ML6006, ML6002 and ML6005) and achieving an aggregate pass across all taught modules to the value of 50 credits may opt to exit the programme and be awarded a Postgraduate Certificate in Molecular Cell Biology with Bioinnovation.
-Similarly, students who pass the taught modules and do not wish to complete the research dissertation may opt to be conferred with a Postgraduate Certificate in Molecular Cell Biology with Bioinnovation.
+MSc Biotechnology Postgraduate Certificate in Biotechnology Exit Awards: Students who pass all written modules but fail to achieve the aggregate of 50% may opt to exit the programme and be awarded a Postgraduate Certificate in Biotechnology.
+Similarly, students who pass the taught modules and do not wish to complete the research dissertation may opt to be conferred with a Postgraduate Certificate in Biotechnology.
+Students who fail the research dissertation will be conferred with a Postgraduate Certificate in Biotechnology.
 Honours: Students will be eligible for the award of honours on the basis of the marks achieved over the Spring and Autumn Supplemental Examinations.
-Honours will be awarded on aggregate as follows: MSc in Molecular Cell Biology with Bioinnovation: First Class Honours: an aggregate of at least 1260/1800 marks (i.e. 70% and above) Second Class Honours: an aggregate of at least 1080/1800 marks (i.e. 60% and above but less than 70%) Pass: an aggregate of at least 720/1800 marks (i.e. 40% and above but less than 60%) Postgraduate Certificate in Molecular Cell Biology with Bioinnovation: First Class Honours: an aggregate of at least 700/1000 marks (i.e. 70% and above) Second Class Honours: an aggregate of at least 600/1000 marks (i.e. 60% and above but less than 70%) Pass: an aggregate of at least 400/1000 marks (i.e. 40% and above but less than 60%) Exemptions: All passed modules carry an exemption, which is limited to a period of 2 academic years subsequent to the award of the exemption.
+Honours will be awarded on aggregate as follows: MSc in Biotechnology: First Class Honours: an aggregate of at least 1260/1800 marks (i.e. 70% and above) Second Class Honours: an aggregate of at least 1080/1800 marks (i.e. 60% and above but less than 70%) Pass: an aggregate of at least 720/1800 marks (i.e. 40% and above but less than 60%) Postgraduate Certificate in Biotechnology: First Class Honours: an aggregate of at least 700/1000 marks (i.e. 70% and above) Second Class Honours: an aggregate of at least 600/1000 marks (i.e. 60% and above but less than 70%) Pass: an aggregate of at least 400/1000 marks (i.e. 40% and above but less than 60%) Exemptions: All passed modules carry an exemption, which is limited to a period of 5 academic years subsequent to the award of the exemption.
 Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/academic/modules) for requirements governing the Supplemental Examination for individual modules.
-Note: There is no Supplemental Examination for the Research Dissertation (ML6001).
-Students who fail to achieve the pass standard for any taught module at the Summer Examination will be permitted to repeat all failed/absent modules at the Autumn Supplemental Examination, where there is provision to do so

-MSc Molecular Cell Biology with Bioinnovation and if not disallowed by the Examination Board.
+Note: There is no Supplemental Examination for the Research Dissertation.
+Students who fail to achieve the pass standard for any taught module at the Summer Examination will be permitted to repeat all failed/absent modules at the Autumn Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board.
 Marks from all passed modules are carried forward to the Supplemental Examination.
 The pass &amp; progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.

-Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+MSc Biotechnology Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
 The actual mark achieved by the candidate will be recorded on the student record.
-Repeat Year NA Examinations:
+Repeat Year Examinations: Marks will be capped in a repeat year examination.
+Candidates will not be eligible for the award of Honours in a Repeat Year.